 The Institute has completed a major piece of work on New Zealand’s reporting framework – the country’s information infrastructure.
-The report is now in draft and out for public consultation; it is available to read here and we would appreciate all feedback by 5 pm on Wednesday, 24 October 2018.
+The report is now in draft and out for public consultation; it is available to read here and we would appreciate all feedback by 5 pm on Wednesday, 31 October 2018.
+This date was extended a week by request.

 Please note that supporting New Zealand legislation is collated in Working Paper 2018/04 – Legislation Shaping the Reporting Framework: A compilation, which is now published on our website.